robot-bulls/Daily-AI-Research-Paper-Summary-Telegram/README.md

 ![](examples/example.png)

-# AI Research Paper Summarizer for Telegram
+# AI Research Paper Scraper Telegram
-The Paper Summarizer is a Python script designed to fetch recent submissions from arXiv's Computer Science category, extract and summarize text from the linked PDFs, and then send these summaries to the specified Telegram channel.
-You can view the results in this [Telegram channel](https://t.me/robotbulls_ai_papers).
+The AI Research Paper Scraper Telegram is a Python script designed to fetch recent submissions from arXiv's Computer Science category, extract and summarize text from the linked PDFs, and then send these summaries to the specified Telegram channel.
+You can view the results in this Telegram channel: @[robotbulls_ai_papers](https://t.me/robotbulls_ai_papers).

+This script get the 3 best papers daily and posts it on this Telegram channel.
+You can change this number in the script.

+Right now it gets the 3 most interesting papers for computer science but you can change the subject to math, physics etc.

 ## Installation